hyakuchiki/QDSynthWebpage/docs/index.md

 ## Parameter Estimation

-We show the results of sound matching (parameter estimation) in the synthesizer settings medium and large using GA/NS-GC/NS-LC.
-It can be deduced from the audio that the large setting with vibrato enabled abused the vibrato feature to obtain a flat spectra to achieve better log-spectral distortion.
+We show the results of sound matching (parameter estimation) with Dexed (in the synthesizer settings medium and large) and u-he Diva using GA/NS-GC/NS-LC.
+It can be deduced from the results of Dexed-Large that the large setting with vibrato enabled abused the vibrato feature to obtain a flat spectra to achieve better log-spectral distortion.

+WARNING: VERY LOUD SOUNDS INCLUDED! (sometimes clipping)

-### Medium
+### Dexed Medium

 <table>
     <thead>